yiyunlinch/zahnihero/README.md

 ![ZahniHero Prototype](images/final.jpg)

-Parents appreciate clear and simple visual summaries.
+This website is designed for parents and dentists to view clear, simple visual summaries and analyses.
+It is not intended for interaction with children.

 ---